iamcal/emoji-data/README.md

 You can see a catalog of the emoji data here: http://unicodey.com/emoji-data/table.htm

+## Image Sources

 Images are extracted from their sources and this library attempts to track the latest available versions.
-If you're looking for older versions of Apple of Android images (such as the Hairy Heart) then you'll need to look at previous revisions.
+If you're looking for older versions of Apple or Android images (such as the Hairy Heart) then you'll need to look at previous revisions.

 * Apple Emoji: Copyright &copy; Apple Inc. - OS X 10.11.1
 * Android Emoji: Copyright &copy; [The Android Open Source Project](https://s3-eu-west-1.amazonaws.com/tw-font/android/NOTICE) - Nougat
 * Twitter Emoji: Copyright &copy; Twitter, Inc. - The original release
 * Emoji One Emoji: Copyright &copy; [Ranks.com Inc.](http://www.emojione.com/developers) - master as of 2015-03-05
-* Facebook Emoji: Copyright &copy; Facebook, Inc. - v7
+* Facebook/Messenger Emoji: Copyright &copy; Facebook, Inc. - v7

 ## Libraries which use this data